Sony A9 vs ZV-1

 |11.||Sony A7R II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |15.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Sony A9 (unlike the ZV-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The ZV-1 is a recent model that features in the current product line-up of Sony.
-In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A9 Manual (free pdf) or the online Sony ZV-1 Manual.
+Further information on the features and operation of the A9 and ZV-1 can be found, respectively, in the Sony A9 Manual (free pdf) or the online Sony ZV-1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A9 or the Sony ZV-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.